 We at “doggyflowers.com” are committed to responding to any alleged copyright violations, should they occur.
 Notice of any alleged violation should take the form proposed by the U.S. Digital Millennium Copyright Act as revealed at https://www.copyright.gov

-If any material infringes on the copyright of any offended party, we may remove the content from “DoggyFlowers.com”, prevent access to it, terminate or block access for those responsible for the content, and/or any other action deemed appropriate.
-We may also pass along record of the incident for documentation and/or publication by third parties at our discretion.
+If any material infringes on the copyright of any offended party, we may remove the content from “doggyflowers.com”, prevent access to it, terminate or block access for those responsible for the content, and/or any other action deemed appropriate.
+We may also pass along records of the incident for documentation and/or publication by third parties at our discretion.

 Not Legal Advice/No Attorney-Client Relationship